The History of Wonderwell (Video Link)

-Heartbeat of the Meeting House
+Heartbeat of the Meeting House (Video by SHS)

 The clock story as told by Springfield resident Leigh Callaway.